rabobank/credhub-kms-plugin-boshrelease/README.md

 # credhub-kms-plugin

 Encrypts/decrypts credentials using an encryption key stored in Azure keyvault or AWS Secrets Manager.
+See the [Cloud Foundry documentation on kms-plugin](https://docs.cloudfoundry.org/credhub/kms-plugin.html).

 # Generate the protobuf code
 ```bash